Coiot/cbr-main/src/albums/s2/episode33.md

   - scene_number: 99
     scene_title: "Mr. Lenin, tear down these walls!"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode33-scene99.jpg
     narration: "<p>Lenin may have retaken Hamburg for the moment, but Marajoara seems poised to take it back at any moment.
 Danzig has already fallen to P’kuee, and she seems ready to grab even more land from the Soviets.
-But for now, I’ll have the last narrator of the part take over and show you how it ends.</p>"
+But for now, I’ll have the last narrator of the episode take over and show you how it ends.</p>"
   - scene_number: 100
     scene_title: "De"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode33-scene100.jpg